tesla77coded/ToDoBackend/README.md

 Small, scalable REST API for a Todo-style tasks app with authentication, RBAC, validation, caching, and a minimal frontend demo (separate).
 Built with Node.js, Express, MongoDB (Atlas), and Redis (Upstash).

+*Note: Access admin account by using admin@gmail.com admin@123

+email and password respectively.
 ---

 ## Features implemented